Garcinia forbesii

-Garcinia forbesii, commonly known as the rose kandis or just kandis, is a small to medium-sized tree in the family Clusiaceae or Guttiferae.
+Garcinia forbesii, commonly known as the rose kandis or kandis, is a small to medium-sized tree in the family Clusiaceae (Guttiferae).
 The specific epithet (forbesii) honors Scottish naturalist Henry Ogg Forbes.

 Distribution

 Garcinia forbesii is found in Southeast Asia and is native to Indonesia, Malaysia, Brunei, Papua New Guinea, Singapore, and southern Thailand.

 Description

 The tree rarely exceeds 20 ft in height domestically but has been recorded at heights of nearly 60 ft in the wild and produces a round, smooth, small fruit which is red to white in color and has edible arils, which have been described as being similar to mangosteen in flavor.
 The trunk is straight and the foliage is dense, often concealing the trunk with branches appearing relatively close to the ground.
 It is a dioecious species with leathery, elliptically shaped evergreen leaves, and a yellow latex is produced in the inner bark of the tree.
 The pungent flowers are nocturnal and four-petaled, and in males are crimson in color and occur in clusters while in females are red or orange and occur solitarily.
 They are insect-pollinated.
 It grows in forests up to 1700 m in elevation and is hardy to USDA zone 11.